 Destiny 2 will be announced for PC

-This feels like one of the more certain pieces of soothsaying, with (opens in new tab), including our own, pointing to a PC release for Destiny 2.
-The fact Activision has enlisted two additional developers ( (opens in new tab) and more recently (opens in new tab)) to help Bungie also suggests an expanded scope for the sequel.
+This feels like one of the more certain pieces of soothsaying, with multiple sources, including our own, pointing to a PC release for Destiny 2.
+The fact Activision has enlisted two additional developers (High Moon Studios and more recently Vicarious Visions) to help Bungie also suggests an expanded scope for the sequel.
 Hopefully the extra hands will mean the follow-up suffers less of the content droughts that has blighted the ambitious shooter-RPG hybrid between expansions.
 To that end, don’t be surprised if Bungie also implements tools that enable players to create and share their own missions.
-Something along the lines of an enhanced version of (opens in new tab) would make total sense.
-With no formal announcement yet, little concrete is known about the project beyond the fact that story duties are being (opens in new tab), who was formerly lead writer on Halo 4 and Mass Effect: Andromeda.
+Something along the lines of an enhanced version of Halo’s forge mode would make total sense.
+With no formal announcement yet, little concrete is known about the project beyond the fact that story duties are being headed up by Christopher Schlerf, who was formerly lead writer on Halo 4 and Mass Effect: Andromeda.
 It’s currently unclear what, if anything, will transfer over from the first game, but from the perspective of PC players, a fresh start would be ideal.
 Don’t be shocked if the release slips into 2018 though.

 E3 will open up to consumers